 An autism diagnosis is only one small step in this journey.
 Being a parent of two children with autism, I have had to learn quickly to adapt.
 The more rigid a routine they need, the more its changes mine.
 As a parent to an autistic child, you become their advocate.
 Children aren’t born with a manual, but thankfully we have some books dedicated to helping us parents out!

 There is a lot to take in and try to figure out after a diagnosis.
 Searching for extra resources shouldn’t have to be!
-So for all my book loving parents like myself, I’ve created a list just for you!
+So for all my book-loving parents like myself, I’ve created a list just for you!
 After going through many autism parenting books, these are my top picks!
-Check them out and I hope they work as great for you as they have for us!
+Check them out, and I hope they work as great for you as they have for us!

 “A bestseller gets even better!
 Every parent, teacher, social worker, therapist, and physician should have this succinct and informative book in their back pocket.
-Framed with both humor and compassion, the book describes ten characteristics that help illuminate—not define—children with autism.”
+Framed with humor and compassion, the book describes ten characteristics that help illuminate—not define—children with autism.”

 “You’ve never read a book like The Reason I Jump.
 Written by Naoki Higashida, a very smart, very self-aware, and very charming thirteen-year-old boy with autism, it is a one-of-a-kind memoir that demonstrates how an autistic mind thinks, feels, perceives, and responds in ways few of us can imagine.
 Parents and family members who never thought they could get inside the head of their autistic loved one at last have a way to break through to the curious, subtle, and complex life within.”

-4. Chicken Soup for the Soul: Raising Kids on the Spectrum: 101 Inspirational Stories for Parents of Children with Autism and Asperger’s
+Chicken Soup for the Soul: Raising Kids on the Spectrum: 101 Inspirational Stories for Parents of Children with Autism and Asperger’s

-5.The Autism Mom’s Survival Guide (for Dads, too!): Creating a Balanced and Happy Life While Raising a Child with Autism
+The Autism Mom’s Survival Guide (for Dads, too!): Creating a Balanced and Happy Life While Raising a Child with Autism

 Day to-day life is where the rubber meets the road in raising a child on the spectrum.
-This autism parenting book is an awesome guide to help balance it all!
+This autism parenting book is an excellent guide to help balance it all!
 Any parents truly wants their kids to be happy more than anything else.
 This book is a great resource to help focus you in on making every day happy for all!

 Dr. Barry M. Prizant is one of the leading experts in the world of autism.
 This book is absolutely a must read.
 It is very refreshing to see a professional not wanting to “fix” autism.
 I have learned very clearly, that seeing the world through the eyes of those with autism is such a better place.
 I have been very blessed to work with several young people on the spectrum.
 One of which is an amazing young man I worked with several years ago in the restaurant industry.
 He is the most positive, hard-working, sweet, and genuine people I have ever met.
 I know for a fact that he has impacted so many lives he has touched.
 If we could all learn to look at the autism differently, and even start looking at the world through their eyes, it would be a much better world!

 Oh, the questions like that my daughter has asked!
 This incredible book inspires parents in knowing that autism doesn’t limit our children.
-David J Burns uses his own life story of autism to give such a refreshing out look on how not only to see autism, but coping skills that have worked for him.
+David J Burns uses his own life story of autism to give such a refreshing outlook on how not only to see autism, but coping skills that have worked for him.
 All while keeping a light-hearted look on it.
 If you only choose one from this list to read, this is the one!